ahmadajmi/learning-javascript/chapter3.md

 // using the Object constructor var obj = new Object();

-// using the object literal
+// using the Object literal
   var obj = { };
 ```

-##### object literal pros

-- Shorter to type
-- Emphasizes that objects are simple mutable hashes and not something that needs to be backed from a class.

 ##### More info